List of Teenage Mutant Ninja Turtles characters: Slash

 In the IDW comics, Slash was introduced as Specimen 6, a snapping turtle experiment at StockGen mutated with Old Hob's DNA assigned to hunt down the Ninja Turtles and Splinter.
 However, his mind became unstable and gave him a savage nature, so Specimen 6 was contained in a special tank guarded by the Rock Soldiers.
 He was later freed due to April O'Neil's diversion to retrieve the Turtle Tracker for the Ninja Turtles.
-After punching one of the Rock Soldiers, he escaped from the lab into the night.
-From then, Slash began lurking around the city as a mindless monster injuring people and damaging their property, such as attacking Michelangelo's pizza-delivering friend Woody and leaving scratch marks on April's van.
-After ripping off the shirt of a thug the Turtles just apprehended, he followed them to an abandoned church and attacked them in the church basement.
-Though proven more powerful than the Turtles, Slash was accidentally impaled by Leonardo and left to fall into the sewers.
-He eventually survived the wound and was washed ashore to be woken up by Old Hob, who told him that they should work together to hunt down anyone with a connection to StockGen.
-Slash was shown the error of his ways when Michelangelo gave him a candy bar that he instantly fell in love with.
-He agreed to help the Turtles escape from one of Shredder's traps.
-He was an integral part of a mission to reclaim Leonardo from the Foot Clan, and developed a strong antipathy towards Hun, whom he knew as the "Dragon Man."
-At the mission's conclusion, he was given a new black mask by Leonardo, as well as a bladed gauntlet.
-Slash's life changed forever when Hob began producing new mutants, but discovered that Lindsey Baker's psychotropic compound was crucial to the process.
-He took a syringe of Splinter's compound-infused blood, declaring that he wanted to be a "hero" like Michelangelo.
-Mikey tried to reassure Slash that he himself was not even a hero and that the two of them were both still just children, but Slash injected himself anyway.
-After a few minutes of agonizing pain, he suddenly began to think more clearly and speak more eloquently than before.
-With his new intelligence, he became the co-founder of Hob's new mutant army, the Mutanimals, and was involved in Hob and Splinter's attack on the Foot Clan.
+After punching one of the Rock Soldiers, he escaped from the lab.
+Though proven more powerful than the Turtles, Slash is accidentally impaled by Leonardo and left to fall into the sewers.
+He survives and is found by Old Hob, who tells him that they should work together to hunt down anyone with a connection to StockGen.
+Slash is shown the error of his ways when Michelangelo gives him a candy bar that he instantly fell in love with.
+He agrees to help the Turtles escape from one of Shredder's traps.
+Slash later injects himself with a syringe containing Splinter's compound-infused blood, declaring that he wanted to be a "hero" like Michelangelo.
+He gains increased intelligence and becomes the co-founder of Hob's new mutant army, the Mutanimals.